-The system calculates an 85 percent Federal share and 15 percent State share automatically and populates these values in each line.
-Federal share is the product of Total Project Costs x .85.
+The system calculates an 85.01 percent Federal share and 14.99 percent State share automatically and populates these values in each line.
+Federal share is the product of Total Project Costs x 85.01 percent.
 State share equals Total Project Costs minus Federal share.
-If Total Project Costs are updated based upon user edits to the input values, the 85 and 15 percent values will not be recalculated by the system and should be reviewed and updated by users as necessary.
+It is important to note, if Total Project Costs are updated based upon user edits to the input values, the share values will not be recalculated by the system and should be reviewed and updated by users as necessary.